U.S. Bank rolls out new branch formats for digital age

 Elements of the new format will also be included in remodels, though he did not say how many new branches or remodels the company is planning in the coming year.

-“Some people will say, ‘Oh my goodness, what does this mean after the pandemic, are branches are just going to go away?’ ” he said.
-“I strongly disagree with that.
-This combination of human and digital is very powerful.”
+"Some people will say, 'Oh my goodness, what does this mean after the pandemic?
+Are branches just going to go away?' " he said.
+"I strongly disagree with that.
+This combination of human and digital is very powerful."

-In the new branches, customers can still come in to cash or deposit a check if they wish.
-But the formats are built around sitting down with a “customer relationship client,” who can do what tellers do as well as help advise them on financial tools and give them a tutorial on how to use the mobile app.
+In the new branches, customers can still come in to cash or deposit a check.
+But the formats are built around sitting down with a "customer relationship client," who can do what tellers do as well as advise on financial tools and give a tutorial on how to use the mobile app.

 "We're now doing thousands of them across the country every week," said Welsh.
 "It really is quite astounding."